kaytotes/ImprovedBlizzardUI/README.md

 Improved Blizzard UI is an attempt to improve the World of Warcraft interface by styling frames, implementing additional functionality and restructuring / hiding existing elements.

-This is a complete grou
+This is a complete ground up rewrite using Ace3 to make porting between versions a bit easier and the upgrade process between patches smoother.

 # Project Development Setup